Updated June 27, 2024

 So, What Size Generator To Run 5 Ton Ac Unit?

-while a 6,000-watt generator may be able to power a 5-ton AC unit, it’s recommended to consult with a professional to determine the appropriate generator size for your specific AC unit and electrical load requirements.
+While a 15,000-watt generator may be able to power a 5-ton AC unit, it’s recommended to consult with a professional to determine the appropriate generator size for your specific AC unit series and electrical load requirements.

 How Many Watts Does 5 Ton Ac Use?